Missionary Support

 1. "What was last year's compensation (salary + benefits) for each of the five highest paid officers of your organization?"

 How much the missionary organization's leaders take from the donations collected signals whether they serve persecuted Christians and missionaries or use them to make money.
-In 2019, for example, the four "Chief" officers of Open Doors USA paid themselves just under $1 million collectively from the donations given to help the world's most persecuted Christians.
-But they at least published their salaries.
-Most missionary organizations do not; the more unconscionable their leaders' salaries, the more tightly they are kept in secret.
+Most leaders of large missionary organizations pay themselves unconscionably high salaries from the donations collected and try to keep their amounts a secret.
 Callers who reply that the salary information is unavailable can call back when it becomes available.

 2. "Will you be paid a commission on the amount I donate?"

-The harder a fundraiser presses you, the more likely it is that he will be paid a commission on the amount you give.
-If he answers "No," ask him, "God struck dead Ananias and Sapphira for lying and keeping back a portion of their own money intended for God's work; what do you think God will do people who lie and keep a portion of other people's money given for God's work?"
-If he gets upset and repeats that he isn't getting a commission on the amount you give, tell him to then act like that is the case.
-If he answers "Yes" to the original question, ask him if he is disclosing that to everyone from whom he solicits money and what he thinks about lying by omission.
+The harder a fundraiser presses you, the more likely he is to be paid a commission on the amount you give.
+If he answers "No," tell him to then act like it.
+If he answers "Yes," ask him if he is disclosing that to everyone from whom he solicits money.
+If he responds that he isn't disclosing that to everyone, ask him what he thinks about lying by omission, as well as, "God struck dead Ananias and Sapphira for lying and keeping back a portion of their own money intended for God's work; what do you think God will do people who lie and keep a portion of other people's money given for God's work?"

 3. Do the reported numbers match?